spiral/docs/components/entity.md

 ---        | ---
-hidden     | List of fields must be hidden from publicFields() method. fillable   | Set of fields allowed to be filled using setFields() method. secured    | List of fields not allowed to be filled by setFields() method.
-By default no fields can be set.
-Replace with and empty array to allow all fields. setters    | Field setters. getters    | Field getters. accessors  | Accessors used to mock field data and filter every request thought itself.
+hidden     | List of fields must be hidden from publicFields() method. fillable   | Set of fields allowed to be filled using setFields() method. secured    | List of fields not allowed to be filled by setFields() method. setters    | Field setters. getters    | Field getters. accessors  | Accessors used to mock field data and filter every request thought itself.